This is not just another vegan burger recipe – or beet burger recipe. This is a Beyond Beet Burger!

-In a large food processor (see note), add beet, carrot, and garlic.
+- In a large food processor (see note), add beet, carrot, and garlic.
 Process until finely broken down.
-Add beans, sun-dried tomatoes, tamari, rosemary, balsamic, sea salt, and dill seeds.
+Add beans, sun-dried tomatoes, tamari, rosemary, balsamic, sea salt, dill seeds, and smoked paprika (or hot sauce) if using.
 Puree to fully incorporate.
 Add rice and about half of the pecans and pulse through (do not fully puree as the rice will become too sticky).
 Add oats and pulse through just once or twice.
 Crush or chop remaining pecans.
 Remove blade from processor and add remaining pecans, mixing through by hand to incorporate.
 Place processor in the fridge and chill mixture for about 1/2 hour, if possible (helps to shape patties).
 When ready, preheat a non-stick skillet over medium-high heat.
 Take scoops of the mixture (about 1/2 cup roughly in size, I use an ice cream scoop and take generous scoop portions) and shape into patties by hand.
 Yield should be 11-12 patties.
 Cook patties in batches, allowing to cook about 5-7 minutes on the first side, then flipping to cook the other side for another 4-6 minutes.
 Once golden brown on both sides, remove and serve!

 Recipe copyright Dreena Burton www.dreenaburton.com 2020

 Photos by Angela MacNeil.